ngocbh/MAGE/README.md

 python train_gnns.py models=<model_name> datasets=<dataset_name>
 ```

 We also provide checkpoints for models we used in `checkpoints` directory of this repo.
-We highly recommend using these checkpoints for reproducing results in our paper.
+We highly recommend using these checkpoints to reproduce the results of our paper.
+Some of the checkpoints are downloaded directly from [SubgraphX repo](https://github.com/divelab/DIG/tree/dig-stable/benchmarks/xgraph)

 ## Availability